LoRDO: Distributed Low-Rank Optimization with Infrequent Communication: Evaluation and Discussion

 \subsection{Lower Ranks Are Less Tolerant To More Infrequent Synchronization (RQ4)}

 We now investigate the interaction between the synchronization interval, where we fix $K_x=K_u=K_v=K$ for simplicity, and the rank chosen for \method.
-In \cref{fig:rank_ablation}, we present this ablation for a ``low-'' and ``high-rank'' setting of global and \methodlocal with/without the quasi-hyperbolic term.
+Following previous work \citep{DES-LOC,DiLoCo}, we consider $K \in \{32,64,128,256,512,1024\}$ to map the performance degradation boundaries of \method while highlighting the regimes where its relative efficiency gains over \ddp are most pronounced.
+In \cref{fig:rank_ablation}, we present this ablation for a ``low-'' and ``high-rank'' setting of \methodglobal and \methodlocal with/without the quasi-hyperbolic term.
 Irrespective of the quasi-hyperbolic term, we find that lower ranks ($r=8$) are more sensitive to decreases in the synchronization frequency.
 Specifically, as the synchronization frequency is lowered (i.e., higher $K$), lower-rank variants are more likely to deviate from their high-synchronization counterparts and potentially diverge during training.
 In higher-rank regimes ($r=128$), there is less difference across the synchronization frequencies.
 We also note that applying quasi-hyperbolic momentum terms reduces the extent to which this affects performance, although rank-level sensitivity persists.
 We posit this is due to the higher $\beta_1$ offering a longer half-life to the first momentum term, allowing it to be synchronized less often (see \citet{iacob2025mtdaomultitimescaledistributedadaptive}).

 \takeawaybox[Low Ranks Are Sensitive to Sync Freq:]{ Lower ranks are more sensitive to infrequent synchronization.
 Quasi-hyperbolic momentum mitigates this instability, maintaining performance while reducing communication overhead.}